-If your mind is racing at night and it keeps you from sleeping or you have had too much coffee, you have experienced high glutamate and low GABA.
-The reason that sugar and caffeine addiction is so high for many people is due to the excitatory feeling of glutamate, and at healthy levels, it can increase learning, cognition, and memory (think coffee while working or studying).
+If your mind is racing at night and it keeps you from sleeping or you have had too much coffee, you have experienced high glutamate, high dopamine, and low GABA.
+The reason that sugar and caffeine addiction is so high for many people is due to the excitatory feeling of dopamine and glutamate, and at healthy levels, it can increase learning, cognition, and memory (think coffee while working or studying).

 However, glutamate levels that are too high with low amounts of GABA excitatory to cells, leading to a host of digestive and neurodegenerative disorders.
 As you will see in the chart below, there is a pattern formed with glutamate neurotoxicity.
 This can also be seen in families where certain disorders manifest differently in each family member, but they share a glutamate toxicity link.

 The neurotransmitter section of the Nutrition Genome Report looks at the GAD1, BDNF gene and other genes connected to probiotics, B6, B2, taurine, magnesium, lithium, choline, vitamin C, zinc, vitamin D and progesterone (for women) for glutamate levels.

 The GAD1 gene is connected to the conversion of excess glutamate to GABA, whereas BDNF works as a glutamate modulator.
 People who have numerous gene variants in GAD1 and other genes may have a slower conversion of glutamate to GABA, and variants in BDNF may lower BDNF and disrupt the ability to modulate glutamate levels.
 Therefore, these individuals may be more susceptible to the neurodegenerative damage from excess glutamate depending on other glutamate related genes.